The Petit Lenormand deck is available now. Limited stock

 A man finds himself at the end of the line and must close a door, sometimes against his will.

 Coffin emphasizes an ending, a halt, or a phase of great fatigue.
 In encountering Man, this energy focuses on a specific male figure, often central to the situation.
-It may be a partner, a close one, a colleague, or the consultant himself if he is a man.
-We witness a moment where this man can no longer continue as before: break, withdrawal, project halt, or need for a radical cut.
+It may be a partner, a close friend, a colleague, or the consultant himself if he is a man.
+We witness a moment where this man can no longer continue as before: a break, withdrawal, project halt, or the need for a radical cut.
 The combination speaks of both a concrete closure and a time of latency, where the man switches to off mode to process what is ending.

 Love and relationships